sam-g123/pm-to-system/README.md

 3. Run python install_requirements.py

 # Note:
-    Do not run pip install requirements.txt or requirements-dev.txt as this will cause conflicts with PyQt5 + Open and dependecy conflicts
+    Do not run pip install requirements.txt or requirements-dev.txt as this will cause conflicts with PyQt5 + OpenCV and dependecy conflicts
     Ensure you have good internet connection when installing dependencies as this will take some time